JOUR 5206: Introduction to Investigative Journalism – 2025 Winter term Carleton School of Journalism and Communication

 Q: So, I don’t necessarily have to analyze previously released federal documents?

 A: That’s correct.
 Although you must request some previously released federal documents, you may not actually receive the copies in time to analyze them.
-So, for example, you can simply download some previously released records from one of the provincial sites that make actual documents available, as demonstrated in class, and analyze those.
+So, for example, you can simply download some previously released records from one of the provincial or federal sites that make actual documents available, as demonstrated in class, and analyze those.

 As we have discussed, you should receive some correspondence in response to your original requests and your previously released federal one.
 Here’s a closer look: